 Partial Disability Payments

-If you have a partial disability, meaning you are assumed able to perform light or part-time work, your benefits will be calculated slightly differently.
+If you have a partial disability, meaning your medical condition limits you to perform light or part-time work, your benefits will be calculated slightly differently.
 What you receive would be calculated by subtracting your current earnings (or earning capacity) from your previous AWW.
 Then, that number would be multiplied by two-thirds.

 For example, if you were previously making $1,000 per week and can currently earn $600, the difference would be $400, and two-thirds of $400 would be $240 per week for partial disability benefits.